DS202-at-ISU/DS202-final-project-Team_99/README.md

 Self-reported sleep quality grouped by occupation:
 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->
-Note that the nurses responses are bifurcated, likely due to a 12-hour shift schedule. <!--
+Note that the nurses responses are bifurcated, likely due to a 12-hour shift schedule.

+<!--
-What are the variables that you will be using in the main part of the report?
+&#10;What are the variables that you will be using in the main part of the report?
 What are their ranges?
 You could include a table with variable names, a short explanation, and (very broad) summary statistics.

--->
+&#10;-->

 # Results

-<!--
-&#10;-->

 What occupation has the worst sleep quality?
 Highest incidence of disorder?